-Late submissions for any assignments are not accepted in this course.
-In case of personal and family emergencies, please notify us as soon as possible so that we can work out a submission timeline.
+Additionally, in case of personal and family emergencies, please notify us as soon as possible so that we can work out a submission timeline.
 Such extensions may or may not be granted, it is decided on a case-by-case basis.
 Extensions are not granted after the fact, e.g., you can't ask for an extension on an assignment that was due two weeks before or wait until the end of the semester to submit assignments you missed.
+To request an extension for one of these emergency conditions, you must put the request in writing to Dr. Parece (cc to the TA) and the email must contain the following information: